d12frosted/elpa-mirror/gnu/relint-readme.txt

   If you believe that an error could have been discovered but wasn't, or that an unwarranted complaint could be avoided, please report it as a bug.

+  If you find a complaint hard to understand, don't be afraid to ask.
+  Maybe it could be explained in a better way.